Mitigating optimistic bias in entropic risk estimation and optimization: Distributionally robust insurance policy

 As discussed in the previous section, decisions based on the empirical data can be optimistically biased.
 To address this, the insurer solves the following distributionally robust insurance pricing problem, which minimizes the worst-case entropic risk:

 where $\Q$ lies in the type-$\infty$ Wasserstein ambiguity set given in \eqref{def:wass_infty}.
-Since the loss function is linear, it follows from Corollary~\ref{Corollary:DRO} that the problem can be reformulated as the following regularized exponential cone program:
+Since the loss function is linear, it follows from Corollary~\ref{Corollary:DRO} in Appendix~\ref{sec:appenddro} that the problem can be reformulated as the following regularized exponential cone program:

-The proposed setting is motivated by \cite{Bernard_Liu_2020} who assumes that both the insurer and households are expected utility maximizers, with complete information on the true loss distributions for each household and their risk aversion parameters.
+The proposed setting is motivated by \cite{Bernard_Liu_2020}, who assumes that both the insurer and households are expected utility maximizers, with complete information on the true loss distributions for each household and their risk aversion parameters.
 Our approach relaxes the assumption of known loss distributions by providing only samples of the loss distribution to both the insurer and the households.
 While \cite{Bernard_Liu_2020} impose some additional assumptions to analytically characterize pricing and coverage decisions under partially correlated risks, our data-driven method formulates the problem as a tractable exponential cone program \eqref{SAA_insurance} which needs to be solved numerically.
 Additionally, the insurer's robustified (DRO) problem \eqref{insurance_regularized} retains this tractability.
 At optimality, the constraints hold with equality due to the monotonicity of entropic risk measure, that is, $\rho^{\alpha_h}_{\hat{\Prob}_{h,N}}\left( \pi_h+(1-z_h)\xi_h \right) = \rho^{\alpha_h}_{\hat{\Prob}_{h,N}}\left(\xi_h \right) $ which can be equivalently written as:

-In Example \ref{example:risk_gamma}, we computed the optimal premium price under full coverage $z_h=1$ in which case the premium in \eqref{policy} equals the entropic risk.
-Furthermore, the demand response model \eqref{demand_response}, which links premiums to coverage, accounts for the asymmetry in risk perception between households—who rely on $\hat{\mathbb{P}}_{h,N}$—and the insurer, who uses $\hat{\mathbb{P}}_{N}$.
-This flexible framework adapts to households' evolving responses as additional information is incorporated through observed catastrophic events, thereby updating the empirical distributions.
-It is worth noting that our study could easily be adapted to accommodate alternative demand response models as long as the insurers valuations of the insurance is a concave function of coverage.
+The demand response model \eqref{demand_response}, which links premiums to coverage, accounts for the asymmetry in risk perception between households, who rely on $\hat{\mathbb{P}}_{h, N}$, and the insurer, who uses $\hat{\mathbb{P}}_{N}$.
+This flexible framework adapts to households' evolving responses as additional information is incorporated through observed loss events, thereby updating the empirical distributions.
+It is worth noting that our study could easily be adapted to accommodate alternative demand response models as long as the insurer's valuations of the insurance is a concave function of coverage.
 Moreover, the regulatory constraints enforcing minimum coverage requirements for each household could easily be integrated.

-\subsection{Numerical Experiments}
+\section{Numerical Experiments}